Frequently Asked Questions

 What areas do you cover?

+AndHeritage is based in South West London.
 We work across the UK, with experience in a wide range of historic environments and with many local councils.
-Most of our projects are based in London, Sussex, Surrey and Hampshire, but do get in touch if your project is based further afield.
+Most of our projects are based in London, West Sussex, East Sussex, Surrey and Hampshire, but do get in touch if your project is based further afield.

 Can you advise before I purchase a property?